University of Louisville

 Use “who” when referring to people or to animals with a name: She was the one who started the company.
 It was Lassie who bit me.

-Do not capitalize “the” within a sentence unless there are quotation marks around a composition title or the article is part of a publication’s formal name: He attended the University of Louisville.
+Do not capitalize “the” within a sentence unless there are quotation marks around a composition title, or the article is part of a publication’s formal name: He attended the University of Louisville.
 She requires her students to read “The Lottery” each year.

 If “the” is part of the formal company name, use it on first reference.

-Use “-er” unless “theatre” is part of the formal name: Classes in UofL's theater program are often held in Thrust Theatre.
+Use “-er” unless “theatre” is part of the formal name: Classes in UofL's theater program are often held in the Thrust Theatre.

 Use figures except for “noon” and “midnight.”